Where to recycle worn, stained and damaged clothes in Australia

 Good luck in finding an easy local recycling option for your old damaged clothes.

-- Sign up to our newsletter and get 10% off first online order.
+- Sign up to our newsletter and get 10% off your first online order.

 - If you would like to talk more about Zero Waste or have tips to share, join the conversation over on our Facebook Group ‘Zero Waste Australia’.

 Katherine Hynes is an Actor, Voiceover Artist and Zero Waste advocate.
-She is also the co-founder of The Ekologi Store - zero waste essentials for sustainable living.
+She is also the co-founder of The Ekologi Store - environmentally friendly products and eco gifts.

-Photos: Matthew Henry (Burst) and William Malott (Unsplash)
+Photos: Natanya Shearer-Stanton, Matthew Henry (Burst) and William Malott (Unsplash)